 Fluffy & God’s Amazing Christmas Adventure CD not only teaches the ENTIRE Advent-Christmas story, but the hope and meaning behind it.
 Fluffy’s lessons are narrated, animated, interactive, and include reflection and fun activities.
 There’s even a Christmas song game called “DJ Fluffy Jam.”
-Read more below about each area.

 The Fluffy Storyline…

 God invites Fluffy on a journey through the following areas.
 More details below!

 (1) the Old Testament Prophets -teaching the concept of Messiah and the hope

 (2) the announcement by Angels, Mary and Elizabeth, Mary’s Song